-1. Buying only a 2 day park pass.
+1. Buying only a 2 or 3 day park ticket

 There are 4 theme parks to visit!
-Walt Disney world is roughly the size of Ottawa – there is no way you’re going to see it all in a couple of days.
+Walt Disney world is roughly the size of San Francisco, there is no way you’re going to see it all in a couple of days.
 Trying to cram everything in to 2 or even 3 days makes for very long days and stressful times, especially with little ones.
+If you experience an attraction that you love, don’t you want the opportunity to do it again and not be stressing about the next thing on the itinerary?
+There is nothing worse than being rushed and anxious all the time while you’re trying to stay on schedule.
+You will miss the magic of BEING there!

-Yes… this is one that some disagree with – but I really believe that a hopper pass is worth it.
+Now many will disagree with me, but I really believe that a hopper pass is worth it.
 For example – Fantasmic is only happening on Monday and Wednesday the week you’re there – guess what days will be busiest at Hollywood Studios?
-With the hopper pass you can enjoy another park during the day and then head over in time for the parade at night.
+With the hopper pass you can enjoy another park during the day and then head over in time for the night time entertainment elsewhere.
+The flexibility of the hopper pass is extremely valuable in my opinion, and you won’t realize how much until you’re there.
+My only caveat to this would be if you have really little ones and you don’t envision having enough energy to hop around.

 5. They over plan!